electricimp/Plotly/README.md

 ### Callbacks
 Almost all methods in this class (including the constructor) take an optional *callback* argument.
-This is a function that takes arguments *response* and *plot*, where *response* is a table representing a response from the Plotly servers and *plot* is a reference to the plot object.
-The *response* object mirrors that provided in the callback to [httprequest.sendasync()](https://electricimp.com/docs/api/httprequest/sendasync/) with the addition of a *decoded* field that contains the JSON body of the response in a Squirrel table.
+This is a function that takes arguments *error*, *response*, and *decoded*, where error is a string (or null if no error occured), *response* is a table representing a response from the Plotly servers and *decoded* is a table representing the JSON object returned by the Plotly servers.
+The *response* object mirrors that provided in the callback to [httprequest.sendasync()](https://electricimp.com/docs/api/httprequest/sendasync/).
+Make sure to check the *error* argument before using either *response* or *decoded*.

-**Note that while the constructor will return immediately, it is only safe to operate on the resulting object once the callback has been called.**  The *plot* argument to the callback is provided for this purpose.
-It is also the user's responsibility to ensure at this step that the construction has succeeded by checking the HTTP response code and/or Plotly response messages.
+**Note that while the constructor will return immediately, it is only safe to operate on the resulting object once the callback has been called.**  It is the user's responsibility to ensure at this step that the construction has succeeded by checking the HTTP response code and/or Plotly response messages.

 ## Constructor: Plotly(*userName, userKey, FileName, worldReadable, traces [, callback]*)